Netanyahu vows to target opponents abroad after strike in Qatar

 Gulf states respond

 Regional leaders have rushed to Doha in the aftermath of the strike.
-UAE President Sheikh Mohamed bin Zayed Al Nahyan met Qatar’s Emir Sheikh Tamim bin Hamad Al Thani, while Jordan’s king and Saudi Arabia’s Crown Prince Mohammed bin Salman are also expected to arrive.
+United Arab Emirates President Sheikh Mohamed bin Zayed Al Nahyan met Qatar’s Emir Sheikh Tamim bin Hamad Al Thani, while Jordan’s king and Saudi Arabia’s Crown Prince Mohammed bin Salman are also expected to arrive.

 The attack has sent shock waves across the Gulf, with states that recently explored normalisation with Israel now rallying around Qatar.

-“There is a response that will happen from the region,” Al Thani said.
+“There is a response that will happen from the region,” Sheikh Mohammed said.
 “This response is currently under consultation and discussion with other partners in the region.”

 He confirmed that an Arab-Islamic summit will be held in Doha in the coming days to decide on a course of action.

-“There is a collective response that should happen from the region,” Al Thani said.
+“There is a collective response that should happen from the region,” he said.
 “We are hoping for something meaningful that deters Israel from continuing this bullying.”